Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 **About and Testimonial sections:** Provides a brief summary about the formation of the club and its running ideologies.
 The testimonials display positive feedback from members.

-**Plans:** This displays another call to action button to invite users to join the site. and a selection of training plans that are selected via check boxes.
+**Plans:** This displays the six race type plans avaialable and provides users with a brief summary about the plans.

-**Sign Up Modal:** A modal pop up box is triggered when a user clicks on either sign up button to allow them to enter personal details and sign up to the club.
+**Sign Up Modal:** A modal pop up box is triggered when a user clicks on the sign up button to allow them to enter personal details and sign up to the club.

 **Clubs:** Provides working links to running based websites.

 **Gallery:** Displays members images.
+These were sourced from Unsplash , a free useable image site (https://unsplash.com/)

 **Footer:** Displays club address and contact number and linkds to social media sites.